msnshorenye/ECM1400-Coursework-2/README.md

    <img width="567" height="537" alt="image" src="https://github.com/user-attachments/assets/1a6fb0e6-0d9c-41a7-95f6-06ddcd27ed45" />

    5.2 Code Function
-      Gets the saved plain text version saved in the template converts it into a useable format
+      Gets the saved plain text version saved in the template converts it into a useable format and uses json loads to return it back to the format of a game board in my game.
+The template is then rerendered with this new game board.

    5.3 Intially I tried to use Node.js to write and save to files but reading and writing was not accessible for the website GUI.
 I had to instead Use Jsonify to save the string in Local storage (Not just a plain Json file thats accessed through Node.js a Json  then instead of Node,js use text with a json header
-   The html has to be updated to the current one with the board once the text has been
+   The html has to be updated to the current one with the board once the text has been given back to the flask server then on